GL-Li/vimwiki/LunarVim.md

 ### install LunarVim on WSL of Windows

-Remember to set `git config --global core.autocrlf=input`.
+Remember to set `git config --global core.autocrlf input`.
 Vim clones plugins from github, which may have line ending issue.

 ## QA =========================================================================